Longbridge

-Longbridge is an area in the south-west of Birmingham, England, located near the border with Worcestershire, historically being within this place.
+Longbridge is an area in the south-west of Birmingham, England, located near the border with Worcestershire, the county it was historically in.

-Public transport

-Longbridge is described as a hub for public transport with a number of bus services run by Kev's Coaches and National Express West Midlands passing through it with destinations including Birmingham City Centre, West Bromwich and the Queen Elizabeth Hospital in Edgbaston.
-West Midlands Railway serves Longbridge railway station on the Cross City Line, with destinations at Redditch or Bromsgrove and Four Oaks or Lichfield with connections to Hereford and Nottingham at University station or nationwide at Birmingham New Street station.
-In 2020 a large multi-storey carpark was built near Longbridge station as a park and ride facility to reduce car journeys into the city centre.
-Some improvements to Longbridge station were also carried out in 2020 though one side of the station remains without a lift facility.

-Situation
+Geography

 Longbridge is surrounded by Frankley, Frankley Beeches, Rubery, Rednal, Bromsgrove, Northfield, West Heath and Kings Norton.
 Longbridge is in close proximity to and can be viewed from the Lickey Hills.

+Economy

 Longbridge plant

 Since 1906, the area has been dominated by the Longbridge plant, which produced Austin, Nash Metropolitan, Morris, British Leyland, and most recently MG Rover cars.
 The factory became dormant, and some parts of the older sections of the site were demolished after MG Rover fell into administration in April 2005.
 The plant was one of the main employers of the local population and the resultant layoffs caused local decline.
 The company, renamed MG Motor (owned by MG Rover's would-be partner Shanghai Automotive Industry Corporation) resumed limited MG TF sports car production within a small portion of the factory in August 2008 and in late 2010 started final assembly of the MG6.
 Production ceased completely in 2017, when the Chinese car maker decided to ship the fully assembled cars to the UK.
 The remaining disused sections of the factory were demolished on 4 August 2006.

 Regeneration

-25,410 people live in Longbridge.
+Work began in 2005 on the Longbridge Technology Park on 16 hectare of the former MG Rover site in Longbridge, Birmingham, including the Devon Way area, with plans for research, development and production facilities expected to create around 2,500 jobs as part of the site’s long-term regeneration.

+In November 2011, Birmingham City Council approved the next phase of Longbridge Technology Park, including the 21,000 sqft grade A office building Three Devon Way.
+Two Devon Way, a 30,000 sqft office building in the technology park, was sold by St. Modwen to UKO Serviced Offices, a subsidiary of UK Land Limited, for £3.75 million.

+Governance

-As part of the Ward of Longbridge And West Heath, Longbridge is represented as of the 2022 Birmingham City Council Election on Birmingham City Council by Debbie Clancy and Ron Storer who are both of the Conservative Party.
+Longbridge forms part of the ward of Longbridge and West Heath, which, as of the 2026 Birmingham City Council election, is represented on Birmingham City Council by Charlie Latchford and Anthony Ward, both of Reform UK.

-Population
+Demographics

-The 2001 Population Census recorded that there were 30,964 people living in Longbridge with a population density of 3,789 people per km^{2} compared with 3,649 people per km^{2} for Birmingham.
+The 2001 census recorded that there were 30,964 people living in Longbridge with a population density of 3,789 people per km^{2} compared with 3,649 people per km^{2} for Birmingham.
 Longbridge has a small ethnic minority population: only 6.8% (2,117) of the ward's population consists of ethnic minorities, unlike more centralised areas such as Aston, Handsworth and Small Heath.